How do top eCommerce companies use Facebook ads?

 For sites with a large number of ads (like Amazon, for example), there can be far more ads running than shown by Facebook in its listing.
 This is partly because there can be many variations of each individual ad that change based on dynamic targeting, retargeting, and many other factors.

 As a result, Facebook often shows a useful representation of the ads being run by a page, especially for pages with lots of ads.

 To do this, we used a list of the top 50 eCommerce companies by annual revenue compiled by eMarketer and collected ads from their Facebook pages.
-The complete report is behind a paywall, but you can see a list of the companies and their revenue here:
+The complete report is behind a paywall, but you can see a list of the companies (several of them competitors) and their revenue here: